State & Chapter Events

 South Coast

-The South Coast Chapter has been recently re-established, with membership from both Curry and Coos counties.
-Guests of members of other chapters are welcome at our events.
-To join our mailing list, please contact our chapter president Charmane Mitchell at: cmainie@gmail.com.
+The South Coast Chapter covers Curry and Coos counties.
+Guests or members of other chapters are welcome at our events.
+To join our mailing list, please contact Andrea Burke at andreasueburke@gmail.com

 Umpqua Valley